circleci/circleci-docs/jekyll/_cci2/language-clojure.md

 * Your application can be distributed as an all-in-one uberjar.
 * You have the [bin/lein shell script](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein) checked into your project's repository, ensuring everyone is operating with the same version of [Leiningen](https://leiningen.org).

 That last one is not a strict requirement, (you can require devs to install it by hand and use a container image that has it preinstalled) but it makes things a bit smoother.
+If you prefer to use a container that includes Leiningen already, replace `bin/lein` with `lein`.

 ## Sample Configuration